 H. The patient and/or guarantor must cooperate fully with SH to explore and obtain all possible alternative insurance coverage.

-I. The patient and/or guarantor are encouraged to maintain coverage through New Hampshire Medicaid or Vermont Medicaid.
+I. The patient and/or guarantor are encouraged to maintain coverage through New Hampshire Medicaid, Vermont Medicaid, or one of the marketplace plans available through the Vermont Health Connect.

 IV.
 CRITERIA FOR NOTIFICATION AND ASSISTANCE OF THE AVAILABILITY OF FINANCIAL ASSISTANCE

-1. Patients will be made aware of the availability of the Financial Assistance Policy through the posting of signs in all registration areas throughout SH and in the Patient Business Services offices located at 100 River Street, Springfield, VT.
+1. Patients will be made aware of the availability of the Financial Assistance Policy through the posting of signs in all registration areas throughout SH and in the Patient Financial Services offices located at 192 Park Street, Springfield, VT 05156.

 2. SH shall make available copies of the Financial Assistance Policy application at any and all registration areas where patients access SH services.